cemalokten/fac-application-website/README.md

 - Include option to use keyboard navigation
 - Fix navigation in place

-## 📷 Image usage rights
+## 📷 Image and font licenses

 All images on the site are owned by myself or have a creative commons license which allows free use and distribution.

 Animated GIFs are from GIPHY and follow their terms and conditions of use.

+The font used throughout the site is 'Lab Mono' and is covered by the SIL Open Font License.

 ## 🔎 Brief review